chanllon/KG4EX.Exercise-Recommendation/README.md

 3. Recommendation and evaluation: the embedding vectors of entities and relationships are saved in `KG4Ex/codes/models`.
 Run `test_TransE.py` to obtain corresponding indicator results.

+## The interpretability of KG4Ex
+To validate the interpretability of KG4Ex and the rationality of exercise recommendations, we conducted real interviews with 250 real students.
+The student interviews were conducted through questionnaire surveys.
+We are making the questionnaire content public here `questionnaire.txt`.

 ## Citation
 If you find our work helpful, please kindly cite our research paper:
 ```